-The sensitivity analysis considers simple changes in specific risk drivers (e.g. Interest Rates, equity shock, credit spreads and Interest Rate volatility).
+The sensitivity analysis considers simple changes in specific risk drivers (e.g. Interest Rates, equity shock and credit spreads).
 Their main purpose is to measure the variability of the Own Funds and Solvency Ratio to variations in specific risk factors.
-The set chosen aims to provide the assessment of resilience to the most significant risks
+The set chosen aims to provide the assessment of resilience to the most significant risks.